Linear sofic representations of amenable algebras: Linear sofic representations

 and $\phi_{k}$ is $d$-multiplicative on $U$.
 Moreover, for large enough $k$ we also have $rk\left(\phi_{k}\left(a\right)\right)\ge1-\frac{1}{d}$ for any nonzero $a\in A_{\le d}$; Otherwise, there would be a subsequence $\psi_{m}=\phi_{k_{m}}$, $x_{m}\in A_{\le d}\backslash\left\{ 0\right\} $ and a constant $\nu>0$ such that $rk\left(\phi_{k_{m}}\left(x_{m}\right)\right)\le1-\nu$.
 As $x_{m}$ are all contained in a finite dimensional subspace $A_{\le d}$, we may view $\left(x_{m}\right)$ as an element of $A_{K^{\omega}}$ -- collecting the coefficients of each basis element in $S^{d}$ for each $m$ gives an element of $K^{\omega}$, and the finite sum gives $x_{m}$ for each $m$.
 But $\left(x_{m}\right)$ is mapped to an element in $\prod_{m\to\omega}M_{n_{k_{m}}}\left(K\right)$ with $rk\le1-\nu$, a contradiction. \end{description} \end{proof} \begin{rem} For infinite $K$, the extension to $A_{K^\omega}$ is necessary (for finite $K$ it coincides with $A$); If we only required that any nonzero $a\in A$ satisfy $\lim{k}\;rk\left(\phi_{k}\left(a\right)\right)=1$, then we could, for example, take an enumeration $(\alpha_k)\in K$ of a countably infinite subset and let $\phi_k:K[x] \to M_1(K)=K$ be defined by $\phi_k(x)=\alpha_k$ and extend canonically to a homomorphism.
 As every polynomial has finitely many roots, every nonzero element $p\in K[x]$ will satisfy $\lim{k}\;rk\left(\phi_{k}\left(p\right)\right)=1$, but it is clearly not even a $1$-approximation of $K[x]$.
 Indeed, we may easily find two such maps that are nonconjugate.
 But the element $(\alpha_k)_k \otimes x -1\otimes 1\in A_{K^\omega}$ will be mapped to $0$. \end{rem}

 Arzhantseva and Paunescu \cite{AP_LinearSofic} have proved that amenable algebras with no zero divisors are linear sofic.
-In fact, the construction is a linear sofic approximation: \begin{prop} If $A$ is amenable, then it admits a linear sofic approximation. \end{prop}
+In fact, the construction is a linear sofic representation: \begin{prop} If $A$ is amenable, then it admits a linear sofic representation. \end{prop}

 \begin{proof} It is enough to prove that $A$ has $d$-approximations for arbitrary $d$.
 Let $d\in\NN$, let $W\le A$ be an $\left(A_{\le2d},\frac{1}{d\left|S^{2d}\right|}\right)$-invariant subspace and let $p:A_{\le d}\cdot W\to W\cap A_{\le d}\cdot W$ be an idempotent.
 For $a\in A$, denote by $m_{a}:A\to A$ the linear map $x\mapsto ax$.
 Notice that the zero divisor assumption implies that $m_{a}$ is injective for $a\neq0$.
 For any $a\in A$, define the map $\phi\left(a\right)\in End_{K}\left(W\right)$ by $\phi\left(a\right)w=p\circ m_{a}.$ Let